-We recently stayed at the Le Meridien right in the French Quarter.
-It was the perfect location for us we could walk to Jackson Square, Borbon Street, easily catch the streetcar, and everything within was in a 15-minute walk.
+We recently stayed at the Le Meridien, which is located in the Central Business District next to the French Quarter.
+It was the perfect location for us!
+We could walk to Jackson Square, Bourbon Street, easily catch the streetcar, and everything was within was in a 15-minute walk.
 It was also key that we were able to get a good nights rest.
 We visited in June so it was super convenient to be able to walk back/take an Uber back to the hotel a few times to cool down and relax for a few minutes in between sightseeing in New Orleans.
 They also have a fun bar with great drinks, it’s a good spot to grab a drink before heading out for the night.

-If you’re on a budget consider not visiting New Orleans on a weekend, hot rates are much cheaper during weekdays or do 3 days in New Orleans with only one night on the weekend.
+If you’re on a budget, consider not visiting New Orleans on a weekend.
+Hotel rates are much cheaper during weekdays, or you could do 3 days in New Orleans with only one night on the weekend.

 Things To Do In New Orleans

-If you only have time for one tour in New Orleans go on a cemetery tour, yes it sounds weird but it’s a must.
-The most famous cemetery in New Orleans in St Louis Cemetary 1, which you can only enter with a guided tour for $20.
-You can book a tour online here but you don’t need to book in advance, you can just show up and wait for the next cemetery tour to go out if it’s not sold out.
+If you only have time for one tour in New Orleans go on a cemetery tour.
+Yes, it sounds weird, but it’s a must.
+The most famous cemetery in New Orleans in St. Louis Cemetery No. 1, which you can only enter with a tour guide.
+It’s best to book a tour online here in advance.
 Tours do sell out on the weekends and high season, we suggest booking online here for $20.
 Tours are Monday-Saturday 10, 11:30 am, 1 pm and Sundays at 10 am only.

 2. Visit A Medium